Last updated on October 4th, 2021

 - Is the domain available for this finalized name?
 This can be checked here.
 While companies prefer purchasing a .com domain, in case of an organization, it should be a .org domain.

 - Make sure that no other existing organization, group or company has the similar name.
 Certain similarities when it comes to religious charity names or church logos may be acceptable but overly similar names for other organizations can be misleading as well as confusing in the long run.

 - Do all the words have respectable meanings in other language or dialects?
 Check if the words are safe to use here.

 Many people may believe that there is nothing in a name.
 But for a charity organization, it’s all about a name.
 Now that you have finalized a business name for your charity organization, it marks not the completion but a start for various other processes.
 Go ahead and get it documented with the proper authorities to get started.
 The first and foremost step would be to purchase the domain once the name gets registered.
 After this, you can tackle the branding for the organization.
-Begin with an attractive logo design, you hire a logo designer or consider online tools such as Designhill for graphic design services.
+Begin with an attractive logo design, you can hire a logo designer or consider online tools such as Designhill for graphic design services.
 These tasks while may seem daunting can be fun when tackled cleverly.